ualibweb/ua-folio-docs/docs/Rancher.md

 wiki for interacting with Rancher is [here](https://wiki.folio.org/display/FOLIJET/How-To) (outdated, but still good reference, [here](https://dev.folio.org/faqs/how-to-get-started-with-rancher/)).
 The actual deployed Rancher environment is at https://folio-dev-bama-diku.ci.folio.org/

+# THE BELOW INFORMATION IS OUTDATED DUE TO AN ENTIRELY REDESIGNED RANCHER INTERFACE AS OF 2022 USE [THIS WIKI](https://wiki.folio.org/display/FOLIJET/How-To) AS THE PRIMARY SOURCE OF INFORMATION

 Please note, the instructions for "Building Backend" and "Building Frontend" are outdated/invalid (although most of the other information, such as building from a branch, is similar to what is here and/or currently accurate).